Aalto’s Paimio Sanatorium and the birth of the modern hospital

 Such use of colors, largely unprecedented in the 1930s, is widely accepted, even mandatory, in the design of today’s hospitals and healthcare facilities.

 As mentioned, the Aaltos designed many objects for the sanatorium.
 The most famous of them is arguably the Paimio Chair.
-Manufactured subsequently by Artek, the furniture company founded by the Aaltos in 1935, the chair was intended for the patients’ relax in the sanatorium’s lounge and consists of two laminated-wood loops and a thin curvilinear steam-bent birch plywood seat.
+Manufactured subsequently by Artek, the furniture company founded by the Aaltos in 1935, the chair was intended for the patients’ relaxation in the sanatorium’s lounge and consists of two laminated-wood loops and a thin curvilinear steam-bent birch plywood seat.
 One of the most iconic designs of the 20th century, the Paimio Chair is still in production.

 Other objects specially designed for the facility include dining chairs, tables, stools, beds, and a number of light fixtures – ceiling lamps, wall lamps, table lamps, and outdoor lamp posts.

-Alvar and Aino Aalto also created a bowl-shaped washbasin in porcelain, designed to minimize the noise of running water and do not disturb the neighbors.
+Alvar and Aino Aalto also created a bowl-shaped washbasin in porcelain, designed to minimize the noise of running water and not disturb the neighbors.

 * Ida Blom, Contagion and Cultural Perceptions of Accepted Behaviour Tuberculosis and Venereal Diseases in Scandinavia c.1900–c.1950, 2007, Hygiea, p.126